ssi02014/react-thumbnail-generator/README.md

         // If you do not include this option, the default icon will be used.

         iconSize="medium"
-        // Please select the size of the default button icon.
+        // Through this property, you can specify the size of the button icon.
-        // If no size is specified, the default size (medium) will be applied.
         // However, if you are inserting a custom button icon, this option is meaningless.

         iconPosition={[0, 20, 20, 0]}
-        // Please select the location of the button to open the Thumbnail Model.
+        // Through this property, you can specify the position of the button icon.
-        // Sequence: [top, right, bottom, left]
+        // [top, right, bottom, left]

         modalPosition='right'
-        // Please select the location to open the ThumbnailModal.
+        // Through this property, you can specify the position of the thumbnail generator.

         additionalFontFamily={['Noto Sans', ...]}
         // You can add the font of your choice to your project, but that font must already applied to your project.

         isFullWidth={true}
-        // Setting this property to true will make the thumbnail generator modal full width.
+        // Setting this property to true will make the thumbnail generator full-width.

+        isDefaultOpen={false}
+        // Setting this property to true will open the thumbnail generator by default.
       />
     </div>
   )